plone/training/docs/mastering-plone/add-ons.md

 - customizing the editor experience
 - adding content assembling features for overview pages

-Plone 6 knows two groups of add-ons: Add-ons for Plone and such for the frontend Volto.
+Plone 6 knows two groups of add-ons: add-ons for Plone and such for the frontend Volto.

 Plone backend add-ons provide